On many occasions clients approach me with this situation:

 6. Gaining client control in a way that helps him/her carefully analyze what is happening before jumping into threats and ending the process.

 As I said previously, there are cases where litigation may become necessary.
-Boundaries must be drawn, unreasonableness is governing, kids safety is at issue, etc. But for so many conflicts within divorce, it is more about control, revenge, fear that is driving the need to threaten.
-It takes courage for the attorney to point that out to the client, it takes strength and fortitude and patience to discuss with your client what is reasonable and sort of expect them to explain why they want things to be unreasonable and to seriously reality check them on their ideas.
-These are hard, uncomfortable discussions which must be had.
+Boundaries must be drawn, unreasonableness is governing, kids’ safety is at issue, etc. But for so many conflicts within a divorce, it is more about control, revenge, fear that is driving the need to threaten.
+It takes courage for the attorney to point that out to the client, it takes strength and fortitude, and patience to discuss with your client what is reasonable and sort of expect them to explain why they want things to be unreasonable and to seriously reality check them on their ideas.
+These are hard, uncomfortable discussions that must be had.
 Shying away from them allows the spouses to live in the fantasy world they have each created to support their “positions.”
 Some attorneys are just too busy to do this.
 Others just do not want to get involved that way.
 I get it.
 But this is YOUR life.
 Realize you can actually grow and become a better person through a more wrenching, truthful process.

 There are more and more attorneys like me who are trying to work with families outside litigation.
 Here is an article by an attorney in Coral Gables.
 When I read it, it reminded me of situations I have been in and how I approach my practice.
 It’s worth the read.